Jyotiba14/Olympics-data-analysis/README.md

 2. Comparison of males vs females participation in games over the years .
 3. Top female athletes to win medals by sportwise , age and country etc.
 4. To determin the youngest and oldest particpant to win a medal
-5. India's particaption , medal winner and in which sport events .
+5. India's particaption , medal winner and in which sport events we have more success.